-After dinghy towing, let the engine idle for more than 3 minutes before driving the vehicle.
+After dinghy towing or at the recommended distance limit, let the engine idle for more than 3 minutes before driving the vehicle or resuming towing.

 Do not tow your vehicle from the rear.
 This may cause serious damage to your vehicle.